 As part of our commitment to embedding the key principles of research integrity, the institution treats allegations of research misconduct extremely seriously.
 The Chair of the REC and the appropriate Directors should be notified in writing of any such allegations.
 It is envisaged that allegations of research misconduct will be investigated under the institutional disciplinary procedure.
 All research participants, researchers and other groups involved in research should be given contact details for the Chair of the REC and the appropriate Directors in case they should wish to make a complaint.
-No detriment will be attached to whistle-blowers who make allegations of research misconduct will be included within the REC annual report submitted to the HE Academic Board via the HE Learning, Teaching and Assessment Committee.
+No detriment will be attached to whistle-blowers who make allegations of research misconduct in good faith.
+The outcomes of any investigations into alleged research misconduct will be included within the REC annual report submitted to the HE Academic Board via the HE Learning, Teaching and Assessment Committee.

-APPENDIX A: Stage 1 & 2 approval criteriaCriteria for Stage 1 approval
+APPENDIX A: Stage 1 & 2 approval criteria

+Criteria for Stage 1 approval